Parallel-in-Time/pyParareal/README.md

 pyParareal
 ============

-Python Parareal code to analyse Parareal's wave propagation characteristics.
+Python Parareal is a simple code that is mostly useful to produce matrix formulations of Parareal for linear initial value problems that can then be used for theoretical analysis.
+The code is not parallelized, it is a tool for theory, not performance measurements.

 Attribution
 -----------